Add Animation in PowerPoint to Create More Engaging Presentations

 • Motion Path

-Although you can also apply transitions between slides in PowerPoint (like Morph), transitions are different from animations.
+Although you can also apply transitions between slides in PowerPoint (like Morph), transitions are different from animations and occur between slides when you run a slide show.

 The easiest way to apply a single animation effect is to use the Animations Gallery on the Animations tab in the Ribbon: